 But things get tricky when you can't just throw your kids outside on their bikes and tell them to go over to Susie's house to ask her to come play.
 Now they have to maintain at least 6 feet of distance from each other, and even better if they all stay in their own yards.
 With the one added bonus of not having to feed all of your snacks to the neighborhood kids while this is going on, believe it or not, there are a lot of fun social activities and games kids can play on their own or with an adult while still social distancing and remaining at least 6 feet apart.

-From virtual playdates to scavenger hunts, to sidewalk chalk drawings and messages, to even having bike races on opposite sides of the road, there's an activity for kids of all ages that will help pass the time while keeping your kids social.
+virtual playdates to scavenger hunts, to sidewalk chalk drawings and messages, to even having bike races on opposite sides of the road, there's an activity for kids of all ages that will help pass the time while keeping your kids social.
+1 Sidewalk Chalk Activities

 At first, our neighborhood used Nextdoor and the neighborhood Facebook page to organize an activity where everyone created four-leaf clovers and tape them in windows for kids to "spot" when they were walking with their families.